 Is Your Anxiety A Result Of A Hormone Imbalance?

-It appears we are living in an “era of anxiety,” an available-from-anywhere, whenever, culture that has millions burning the candle at both ends, leaving little time for stress relief, balance or proper self care.
+It appears we are living in an “era of anxiety,” an available-from-anywhere, whenever, culture that has millions burning the candle at both ends.
+This leaves little time for stress relief, balance or proper self care.
 As a hormone health educator with a private practice, I’ve been struck in recent years by a rise of clients who share, without hesitation, that anxiety is their primary health struggle.
-This concern is almost universal among younger women I consult with and is backed up by American Psychiatric Association surveys in 2017 and 2018, that revealed millennials are “the most anxious generation.”
+Anxiety and hormone imbalance is a major theme of my work.
+This concern is almost universal among younger women I consult with and is backed up by American Psychiatric Association surveys in 2017 and 201.
+They revealed that millennials are “the most anxious generation.”

 I often hear: